In the second episode of Who Killed Sara? Elisa continues to search for the truth, while a few potential motives are revealed.

 The next morning, Rodolfo goes for a swim.
 But as he does his laps, he’s haunted by visions of Sara’s body, floating in the water.
 We then see a young Rodolfo watch as Alex speeds towards Sara in the water.

 At the same time, Alex is getting his window fixed and eating breakfast.
-He gets a good morning message from the private number, who tells him they go by Diana the Hunter.
+He gets a good morning message from the private number, which tells him they go by Diana the Hunter.
 Diana proceeds to send Alex a video of him after the court case, and they tell him that they recorded the video.

 Alex then has a flashback of Cesar telling him to confess again.
 If Alex takes the blame, he’ll suffer about two weeks for involuntary negligence, and everyone will end up being okay.
 Cesar promises to take care of Alex and his ailing mother.
 But as Cesar continues to push Alex, asking him if he wants his mom to die, Alex snaps.
 He pushes Cesar to the ground.
 When Rodolfo pleads for him to stop, Alex relents, letting Cesar go and essentially saying he’ll confess in court.